-Batch scoring on Azure for deep learning models
+Batch scoring of deep learning models on Azure

 This reference architecture shows how to apply neural style transfer to a video, using Azure Machine Learning.
 Style transfer is a deep learning technique that composes an existing image in the style of another image.
 This architecture can be generalized for any scenario that uses batch scoring with deep learning.
 Deploy this solution.

 Scenario: A media organization has a video whose style they want to change to look like a specific painting.
 The organization wants to be able to apply this style to all frames of the video in a timely manner and in an automated fashion.
 For more background about neural style transfer algorithms, see Image Style Transfer Using Convolutional Neural Networks (PDF).

 |Style image:||Input/content video:||Output video:|

 |click to view video||click to view video|

 This reference architecture is designed for workloads that are triggered by the presence of new media in Azure storage.